Unit 5: Facing Calamity: Climate Change Facts and Fictions

 Students explore human nature by studying the climate crisis and its causes and impact, and the role of government, businesses, and individuals in finding solutions.

 In this final 8th-grade unit, students will learn about one of the most urgent issues facing the planet today: climate change.
-While previous units have focused on historical events, this unit focuses students’ attention on a crisis unfolding all around them.
+While previous units have focused on historical events, this unit focuses students’ attention on a crisis unfolding around them.
 While they will undoubtedly be familiar with the basic facts of climate change, this unit aims to provide students with some of the information and analytical tools needed to engage with this complex topic.

 The core text of this unit is An Inconvenient Sequel: Truth to Power by Al Gore.
 Gore’s 2006 film and book, An Inconvenient Truth, presented audiences with the current scientific research on climate change and sparked a worldwide conversation on the future of our planet.
-An Inconvenient Sequel is the 2017 follow-up, which includes the most up-to-date climate science with a significant focus on the way individuals can take action to combat the crisis.
+An Inconvenient Sequel is the 2017 follow-up, which includes the most up-to-date climate science with a significant focus on how individuals can take action to combat the crisis.
 This text is supplemented with a number of nonfiction articles that provide students with even more information about the way climate change is currently impacting people around the world and what people are doing today to fight back against politicians and large corporations that are standing in the way of solving this crisis.
 Additionally, students will read several examples of cli-fi, an emerging genre of science fiction that imagines what our future might look like if we do not address climate change.

 Students will have the opportunity to use what they have learned about the current and potential impacts of climate change—as well as the narrative writing skills they have developed throughout the year—to write their own cli-fi stories.
 They will conclude the unit by taking action and writing a persuasive letter to their elected officials, drawing on the texts they have studied throughout the unit.